Director, Rat Resource and Research Center (RRRC) (www.rrrc.us)

 Phone Number: 573-882-5504

 Research Emphasis: Our laboratory takes a comparative medicine approach to studying human disorders by using a variety of animal models of disease.
 The current emphasis in the lab is on the study of polycystic kidney disease, hereditary deafness, and inflammatory bowel disease.
 Using both rodent and zebrafish models, we are interested in characterizing disease-causing genes and their protein products in order to elucidate the molecular pathways in which these genes/proteins participate.
 This knowledge will allow a better understanding of both normal and abnormal development and may ultimately lead to targeted therapeutics.
 Additionally, we are interested in the generation and characterization of new animal models.
 Towards this, our lab has characterized rat embryonic stem cells (ESCs), and isolated new rat ESC lines.
-We are validating a novel rat and zebrafish cell ablation model system and we use evolving technologies such as CRISPR/Cas9 to create new genetically engineered rat models.
-We are currently studying the role of the microbiome on animal model phenotypes, including using zebrafish models of stress and anxiety, investigating microbiota sex differences in an Alzheimer’s Disease rat model and evaluating the impact of probiotics in a variety of animal model systems.
+We have helped validate a novel rat and zebrafish cell ablation model system and we use evolving technologies such as CRISPR/Cas9 to create new genetically engineered animal models.
+Genome editing has allowed us to create rodent models that carry rare human genetic alterations in order to validate these putative disease-causing mutations and generate animal models that can facilitate personalized medicine interventions.
+We are also interested in studying the role of the microbiome on animal model phenotypes, including using zebrafish models of stress and anxiety, investigating microbiota sex differences in an Alzheimer’s Disease rat model and evaluating the impact of probiotics in a variety of animal model systems.

-Teaching Responsibilities: Bio Sc 4982/7982: Human Genetics (Course Director), LAB AN 9476: Grant and Manuscript Writing for Biomedical Researchers (Course Director), VPB 5579: Veterinary Genomics, Laboratory Animal Medicine (various courses).
+Teaching Responsibilities: BSC 4982/7982: Human Inherited Diseases (Course Director), LAB AN 9476: Grant and Manuscript Writing for Biomedical Researchers (Course Director), VPB 5579: Veterinary Genomics, Laboratory Animal Medicine (various courses).

 Shimoyama, M., Smith, J.R., Bryda, E., Kuramoto, T., Saba, L., Dwinell, M. Rat Genome and Model Resources.
 ILAR J. 58:42-58 (2017).